andrewchambers/hermes/doc/man/hermes-cp.1.md

 ## SYNOPSIS

 `hermes cp [options...]
-FROM TO`
+FROM [TO]`

 ## DESCRIPTION

-`hermes cp` copies a package and it's dependencies between package stores.
+`hermes cp` copies a package pointed to by the package link `FROM` and create a new package link `TO`, potentially to different package stores.
+The path to the receiving package store defaults to HERMES_STORE or is taken from the `--to-store` argument if specified.
+If the TO link is omitted, the package is sent to the --to-store without creating a package link.
+If a `TO` link is created, it is saved by the receiving package store as and prevents packages from being garbage collected until deleted.

-The hermes cp command copies packages by connecting an instance of hermes-pkgstore-send(1) to an instance of hermes-pkgstore-recv(1).
-This copy can take place over ssh if the FROM or TO argument is prefixed with `ssh://`.
+The copy will take place via ssh(1) if either the FROM or TO argument is prefixed with `ssh://`.
+Internally `hermes cp` operates by connecting an instance of hermes-pkgstore-send(1) to an instance of hermes-pkgstore-recv(1), so the hermes-pkgstore(1) command must be in the PATH for both the send host and recv host.

-If a package already on the destination host, the cp will skip sending the package.
-Sending packages is atomic and is safe to resume on network interruption.
+If a package already on the destination host, the cp will skip sending the package, but still create the `TO` link.
+Sending packages is done atomically, and therefore is crash safe and also safe to retry after network interruption.

-To ensure package security, the receiving package store must have the public key of the sending package store added to it's set of trusted store keys.
+To ensure package store integrity, the receiving package store must have the public key of the sending package store added to it's set of trusted store keys (see hermes-package-store(7)).
+The `--allow-untrusted` option can be passed to `hermes cp` by the owner of the destination store owner to bypass this check.

+The store path of the FROM and TO stores may differ, but if they do differ, packages may not be runnable in place as absolute PATH references will not be correct.
+This use case is generally used for intermediate package transfers.

 ## OPTIONS